-Industry Wide Research: RNZ are active participants in industry research programs undertaking scientific trials and research into productivity, genetics, environmental effects, biosecurity and disease resistance, specialty species, fire and harvesting systems.
+Industry Wide Research: RNZ are active participants in industry research programs undertaking scientific trials and research into productivity, genetics, environmental impacts, biosecurity and disease resistance, specialty species, fire, and mechanization in both silviculture and harvesting systems.

 High Conservation Value Areas (HCVA): These are audited annually to ensure ecological values are being protected.
 RNZ has HCVAs in every region and are classified as such for their rare ecosystems, biodiversity and cultural values.
-Some of these areas are co-managed with iwi, community or council.
+Some of these areas are comanaged with iwi, community or council.